adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 Looked at some alternatives to sub-modules, https://dev.to/giteden/4-git-submodules-alternatives-you-should-know-1hga some require subscriptions or would need an RFC for moving to them as their workflows and setups are different than ours.
 Some require moving to BitBucket.

 Each of these seems to have mostly the same pros and cons as submodules regardless of the technology used.

-##### React Spectrum consumes DSS directly

-In this scenario, we stop using Spectrum-CSS and maintain our own CSS packages using the mixins provided by DSS.
-We may be able to make use of Spectrum-CSS if they also created mixins that covered some of the things that DSS can't.

-###### Pros:
-  - We can make use of all the nice things that DSS provides while also being able to quickly iterate on changes we need to make
-  - Releases won't be held up by waiting for Spectrum-CSS, and hold ups from DSS should theoretically be less
-  - We can make changes to structure, and it wouldn't be breaking for Spectrum-CSS or DSS

-###### Cons:
-  - Outstanding question, will DSS cover layout (grid/flex)
-  - DSS isn't a standard thing, so understanding how our CSS files work may cause trouble for contributors

 #### DNA